awsdocs/aws-ruby-developer-guide/doc_source/setup-config.rst

 Setting a Region
 ================

-You need to set a `region <http://docs.aws.amazon.com/general/latest/gr/rande.html>`_ when using most AWS services.
+You need to set a :aws-gr:`region <rande>` when using most AWS services.
 You can set the AWS Region in ways similar to setting your AWS credentials.
-The
-|sdk-ruby| searches for a region in the following order:
+The |sdk-ruby| searches for a region in the following order:

 * :ref:`aws-ruby-sdk-region-client-resource`